k2view-academy/K2View-Academy/articles/26_fabric_security/15_user_IAM_SAML_Okta_setup.md

 #### Configure General settings

-6. You will go now thru several wizard steps.
+6. You will go now through several wizard steps.
 Configure the general settings at the '*General*' step as follows and then click '**Next**'

-   - fill in app name
+   - Fill in app name
-   - upload its logo (optional)
+   - Upload its logo (optional)

    <table>
    <tbody>